alextim/vite-plugin-simple-json-server/packages/vite-plugin-simple-json-server/README.md

 Otherwise, the server responds with 405.

-For sorting and filtering json must be an array of objects.
-If filter or sort query parameter name is missing in json then such parameter will be ignored.
+For sorting and filtering the json must be an array of objects.

+If filter or sort query parameter name is missing in the json then such parameter will be ignored.

 Let's have the `products.json` in the `mock` folder.